RossLabCSU/PLOS_Biology_2023/README.md

 ## License info
 All code in this directory is subject to the terms of the GPLv3 license (see LICENSE in this directory).
 If you use data, code, or information contained in this directory or the associated manuscript, please cite:

-INCLUDE REFERENCE WHEN PUBLISHED
+1. Cascarina, SM (2023).
+Self-referencing rates in biological disciplines. *Front.
+Res.
+Metr.
+Anal.* https://doi.org/10.3389/frma.2023.1215401

 The "ranked-authors" database (file named "Table_1_Authors_career_2021_pubs_since_1788_wopp_extracted_202209b.tsv") was originally downloaded from https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw and is subject to the terms of the [CC BY NC 3.0 license](https://creativecommons.org/licenses/by-nc/3.0/legalcode).
 If you use any part of the ranked-authors database, please cite:

-1. Ioannidis, John P.A.
-(2022), “September 2022 data-update for "Updated science-wide author databases of standardized citation indicators"”, Elsevier Data Repository, V5, doi: 10.17632/btchxktzyw.5
+1. Ioannidis, John PA (2022).
+“September 2022 data-update for "Updated science-wide author databases of standardized citation indicators"”, *Elsevier Data Repository*, V5, doi: https://doi.org/10.17632/btchxktzyw.5
-2. Ioannidis JPA, Boyack KW, Baas J (2020) Updated science-wide author databases of standardized citation indicators.
-PLOS Biology 18(10): e3000918. https://doi.org/10.1371/journal.pbio.3000918
+2. Ioannidis JPA, Boyack KW, Baas J (2020).
+Updated science-wide author databases of standardized citation indicators. *PLOS Biology* 18(10): e3000918. https://doi.org/10.1371/journal.pbio.3000918